 “Have you spoken to Martin about the filming?
 We should at least do a sound check at each Church.”

-“He has a whole itinerary for you,” he pulled out an envelope with several sheets inside.
+“He has a whole itinerary for you,” he pulls out an envelope with several sheets inside.

-“We played a club last night.
+“We played at a club last night.
 The big gig is tonight in the Bowery.”